 Veracode covers all your Application Security needs in one solution through a combination of five analysis types; static analysis, dynamic analysis, software composition analysis, interactive application security testing, and penetration testing.
 Unlike on-premise solutions that are hard to scale and focused on finding rather than fixing, Veracode comprises a unique combination of SaaS technology and on-demand expertise that enables DevSecOps through integration with your pipeline, and empowers developers to find and fix security defects.

 Application security starts with secure code.
 Find out more about the benefits of using Veracode to keep your software secure throughout the development lifecycle.

-Coverity is ranked 10th in Application Security with 6 reviews while Veracode is ranked 2nd in Application Security with 24 reviews.
-Coverity is rated 7.6, while Veracode is rated 8.2.
+Coverity is ranked 10th in Application Security Tools with 8 reviews while Veracode is ranked 2nd in Application Security Tools with 24 reviews.
+Coverity is rated 8.0, while Veracode is rated 8.0.
 The top reviewer of Coverity writes "Straightforward to install and reports few false positives, but it should be easier to specify your own validation and sanitation routines".
 On the other hand, the top reviewer of Veracode writes "Good reporting, comprehensive interface, and integrates well into our build pipeline".
-Coverity is most compared with SonarQube, Micro Focus Fortify on Demand, Checkmarx, Klocwork and Polyspace Code Prover, whereas Veracode is most compared with SonarQube, Checkmarx, Micro Focus Fortify on Demand, OWASP Zap and HCL AppScan.
+Coverity is most compared with SonarQube, Checkmarx, Micro Focus Fortify on Demand, Klocwork and Fortify Application Defender, whereas Veracode is most compared with SonarQube, Checkmarx, Micro Focus Fortify on Demand, OWASP Zap and HCL AppScan.
 See our Coverity vs. Veracode report.

-See our list of best Application Security vendors.
+See our list of best Application Security Tools vendors.